SEO Migration 2025: The Complete Guide

 Your canonical tags will tell search engines which version of a page is preferred, and those pages will be crawled and displayed in search results.

-For example, a collection page that is paginated would need pages 2 and beyond canonicalized to the first page.
-During this stage, review your site’s canonical tags to make sure that you’ve tagged the right pages.
+For example, a paginated collection page would need pages 2 and beyond canonicalized to the first page.
+During this stage, review your site’s canonical tags to ensure that you’ve tagged the right pages.

 Check Server Response (Key Pages)